nathanhaigh/nectar-workshop-template/README.md

 The NXServer image is based on Ubuntu 12.04 64bit but has been configured with an NX server.
 By default, these instantiated VMs will be named ```VM-???``` where ```???``` is ```001 - 030```.

-# Generating NX Session Files
+# Generating NoMachine NX Session Files
-Generate the NX session files for all the VMs listed in the ```hostname2ip.txt``` file:
+Generate the NoMachine NX session files for all the VMs listed in the ```hostname2ip.txt``` file:
 ```bash
 TEMPLATE_NX_SESSION_FILE='template.nxs'
 REMOTE_USERNAME='username'